catleeball/notes/Papers/Ovalle et al, 2023 - I'm fully who I am/Notes - Ovalle et al, 2023 - I'm fully who I am.md

 - Harms evaluated:
 	- misgendering
 	- harmful responses to gender disclosure
-- Testing (unmentioned model(s)) found the most harmful language was in response to gender disclosures
+- Testing found the most harmful language was in response to gender disclosures
+	- what models / systems were tested?

 > [!faq] initial questions / thoughts
 > The harms evaluated seem meaningful, but limited